stamat/poops/README.md

 **How it works:**

 1. Poops bundles the component with `react-dom/server` for Node.js and calls `renderToString`
-2. The rendered HTML is stored and made available as a Nunjucks global variable
+2. The rendered HTML is stored and made available as a template global variable
 3. If `in`/`out` are specified, the client entry is bundled for the browser
 4. At runtime, React hydrates the pre-rendered HTML, making it interactive